2025 Robert Morris Colonials football team

-The 2025 Robert Morris Colonials football team represent Robert Morris University as a member of the Northeast Conference (NEC) during the 2025 NCAA Division I FCS football season.
-The Colonials, who are led by eighth-year head coach Bernard Clark, play home games at the Joe Walton Stadium in Moon Township, Pennsylvania.
+The 2025 Robert Morris Colonials football team represented Robert Morris University as a member of the Northeast Conference (NEC) during the 2025 NCAA Division I FCS football season.
+The Colonials, who were led by eighth-year head coach Bernard Clark, played home games at the Joe Walton Stadium in Moon Township, Pennsylvania.

 Preseason

 Preseason coaches' poll

 The NEC released their preseason coaches' poll on 4 August 2025.
 The Colonials were picked to finish in third place, tied with LIU.